Writing Email Newsletters As Your Audience Actually Wants to Read

 In the case of email newsletters, white space is more than just a blank space; it is a crucial element of design that diminishes the visual clutter and increases the readability.
 Functionality: Sufficient white space, particularly on mobile devices, makes it simpler for recipients to scroll through and click on whatever links they require.

-7. Include alt text with clear descriptions for all images.
+7. Include alt-text with clear descriptions for all images.

 For images in emails, alt text (alternative text) is important.
 It acts as an alternative to images when those images cannot load.
 Mind you, this is especially important for the visual representations of your calls-to-action (CTAs).
 Alternative text allows recipients to comprehend and act on your email content, no matter where they disable images.